benl23x5/gloss/README.md

 * Home page and bug tracker are on a [separate site](http://gloss.ouroborus.net).

-* PULL REQUESTS: If you want your pull request merged then send email to benl AT ouroborus.net.
+* PULL REQUESTS: As Gloss is now fairly stable, I typically make releases only when there is a new GHC version.
+If you have added a new feature or fixed a bug, and want your pull request merged sooner than that, then send email to benl AT ouroborus.net.
 I don't pay attention to github notifications, but am happy to receive emails from people.
 If you have changed any internal functionality then please test that all the gloss-examples still work before submitting your pull request.

 Example
 -------